netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 # <a name="citrix-ingress-gateway">D) Deploying Citrix ADC as Ingress Gateway</a>

-Before deploying Citrix ADC as Ingress Gateway and sidecar injector, get the pod IP address of the Citrix ADM Agent using the following command:
+Before deploying Citrix ADC VPX as Ingress Gateway, get the pod IP address of the Citrix ADM Agent using the following command:

       kubectl get endpoints admagent

-This ADM Agent pod IP address is required while creating the Ingress Gateway and sidecar injector.
+This ADM Agent pod IP address is required for some manual config on the VPX Ingress Gateway.

 ### Deploy VPX/MPX as Ingress Gateway